denoland/manual/runtime/http_server_apis.md

 - The response body is a stream.
 Currently only _static_ response bodies are supported.
 We will add streaming support in the future.
 - The response contains a `Content-Encoding` header.
-This indicates your server has done some form of encoding.
+This indicates your server has done some form of encoding already.
 - The response contains a [`Content-Range`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Range)
   header.
 This indicates that your server is responding to a range request,